-For the past 10 years, I've had the privilege of working with senior leaders to help them lead their teams to great success.
-I have a track record of helping CEO's turn-around dysfunctional teams that they have inherited and moving executive teams from good to great.
+For the past ten years, Ben has been working with senior leaders to help them lead their teams to great success.
+His track record of helping MDs and CEOs move their teams from good to great and beyond is a testament to his ability to understand people and his talent for cultivating a positive workplace culture.